Inpatient Rehab in Missouri

 Treatment included:

-• Outpatient day treatment, intensive outpatient treatment program and outpatient treatment
+• Intensive outpatient treatment program, short term inpatient rehab and regular outpatient treatment

 • Residential substance abuse treatment